ratushnyivm/brain-games/README.md

 1. Clone the repository to your computer `git clone https://github.com/ratushnyyvm/python-project-lvl2.git`
 2. Go to the project folder `cd python-project-lvl2`
-3. Install the dependency manager Poetry `make install`
-4. Install the game package `make package-install`
+3. Install the game package `make setup`

 ---